-Cinnamon tea is a delicious and easy to prepare beverage that also offers a wide range of health benefits, including its ability to lower cholesterol, regulate blood sugar, prevent chronic disease, improve digestion, strengthen the immune system, aid weight loss and boost cognitive function, among others.
+Cinnamon tea is a delicious and easy to prepare beverage that also offers a wide range of health benefits, including its ability to aid in weight loss, regulate blood sugar, lower cholesterol levels, prevent chronic disease, improve digestion, strengthen the immune system, and boost cognitive function, among others.

 Cinnamon Tea Benefits

-Weight Loss Efforts: In a related way to its effects on diabetes, cinnamon can also help the body store less fat.
-Essentially, by reducing the amount of blood sugar, that also reduces the amount of insulin that is produced, meaning that your body will store less fat and gradually lose weight.
-All you need to do is consume one or two cups of cinnamon tea per day; the results will speak for themselves!
+In a related way to its effects on diabetes, cinnamon can also help the body store less fat.
+Essentially, by reducing the amount of insulin produced, cinnamon tea also reduces the blood sugar.
+Due to this, your body will store less fat, and gradually lose weight.
+All you need to do is to consume one or two cups of cinnamon tea per day; the results will speak for themselves!

-Lower Cholesterol: Cinnamon has a proven effect on glycemia and lipid levels in the body, namely reducing their concentration, which is good news for those with concerns about their heart health.
-By lowering LDL cholesterol and increasing levels of “good” cholesterol, cinnamon tea is able to lower your chances of developing atherosclerosis, or having a heart attack/stroke.
-Lower cholesterol levels is also important for maintaining your weight and preventing coronary heart disease.
+Cinnamon has a proven effect on glycemia and lipid levels in the body, namely reducing their concentration, which is a good news for those with concerns about their heart health.
+By lowering LDL cholesterol levels and increasing levels of “good” cholesterol, cinnamon tea is able to lower your chances of developing atherosclerosis, or having a heart attack/stroke.
+Lower cholesterol level is also important for maintaining your weight and preventing coronary heart disease.

-Protect the Immune System: A number of the organic compounds found within cinnamon tea have antiviral, antifungal and antiseptic effects.
-This makes cinnamon one of the best herbs for improving immune system function, as the antioxidants are able to rapidly seek out and neutralize foreign pathogens and materials that could cause infection or illness in the body.
-This is particularly valuable in the stomach, where so many of these pathogens can be found and eliminated.
+A number of the organic compounds found within cinnamon have antiviral, antifungal, and antiseptic effects.
+This makes cinnamon tea one of the best beverages for improving immune system function, as the antioxidants neutralize and remove foreign pathogens and materials that could cause infection or illness in the body.
+This is particularly valuable for stomach, where so many of these pathogens can be found.

-Prevent Chronic Disease: Cinnamon has a high concentrations of powerful antioxidants, including the active ingredient, cinnamaldehyde, as well as catechins, cyanids and other important compounds.
+Cinnamon has a high concentration of powerful antioxidants, including the active ingredient, cinnamaldehyde, as well as catechins, cyanids and other important compounds.
 These antioxidants are ideal for neutralizing free radicals, the dangerous byproducts of cellular metabolism, and preventing oxidative stress throughout the body.
 This means that cinnamon tea can even have a preventative effect on certain types of cancers, as well as chronic illnesses that become more common as we age.

-Aid Digestion: As a digestive aid, few things are superior to cinnamon tea, as studies have shown a clear improvement in gastrointestinal health in subjects who regularly consume cinnamon supplements.
-Cinnamon has a stimulating effect on gastric juices and stomach acids, which makes digestion more efficient and effective, leading to less gas, constipation, bloating, cramping and general stomach upset.
+Studies have shown a clear improvement in gastrointestinal health in subjects who regularly consume cinnamon supplements.
+Cinnamon, as a digestive aid, has a stimulating effect on gastric juices and stomach acids.
+This makes digestion more efficient and effective, leading to less gas, constipation, bloating, cramping and stomach upset.
 Inflammation of the bowels, caused by IBS and other conditions, can also be avoided by the regular intake of cinnamon tea.
 Finally, this tea is known as an appetite stimulant, in case you are suffering from malnutrition or anorexia.

-Boost Brain Function: Research has found that cinnamon is not only important for the body, but also the mind.
-Particularly in older generations, cinnamon is known to improve cognitive speed, boost concentration and focus, and even stimulate the growth of new neural pathways, making it an important herbal strategy for the treatment of Alzheimer’s and other degenerative neural conditions.
+Research has found that cinnamon is not only important for the body, but also for the mind.
+Particularly in older generations, cinnamon is known to improve cognitive speed, boost concentration and focus, and even stimulate the growth of new neural pathways.
+Thus, making it an important herbal strategy for the treatment of Alzheimer’s and other degenerative neural conditions.

-Reduce Inflammation: Throughout the body, inflammation can take on many forms, from itchiness and irritation on the skin or in the throat/lungs, to aches and pains throughout your joints and muscles.
-Internally, inflammation is a common symptom of various conditions, and it can make life a lot less pleasant.
-Cinnamon tea has been shown to reduce inflammation and pain in many cases, making it a soothing and relaxing remedy for a wide variety of conditions.
+Throughout the body, inflammation can take on many forms, from itchiness and irritation on the skin or in the throat/lungs, to aches and pains throughout your joints and muscles.
+Cinnamon tea has been shown to reduce inflammation and pain in many cases, making it a soothing and relaxing remedy for many conditions.

-Manage Menstruation Symptoms: Women who suffer from severe menstruation symptoms are often desperate for a reliable remedy that doesn’t impact their hormonal levels.
-Cinnamon contains a number of analgesic and anticoagulant effects, meaning that it can reduce the pain and cramping of your menstruation, while also reducing the severity of the period, if you tend to have a heavier flow.
+Women who suffer from severe menstruation symptoms are often desperate for a reliable remedy that doesn’t impact their hormonal levels.
+Cinnamon has a number of analgesic and anticoagulant effects, meaning that it can reduce the pain and cramping of your menstruation.
+It also helps reduce the severity of the period, if you tend to have a heavier flow.

-Final Word of Warning: While these are impressive benefits, and cinnamon tea can clearly help people, there are also some things to be cautious about.
-One of the active ingredients in cinnamon, called coumarin, can be very dangerous for the liver, and can even cause liver failure if consumed in large enough amounts.
-While most varieties of cinnamon have safe levels, excessive consumption of Cassia, Saigon and Korintje cinnamon varieties can be dangerous.
+Word of Warning: Cinnamon tea, inspite of having many impressive benefits, has some side effects too.
+Excess intake of cinnamon tea can be very dangerous for the liver, and can even cause liver failure.
+This is due to the presence of an active ingredient, called coumarin.
+While most varieties of cinnamon have safe levels, excessive consumption of Cassia, Saigon, and Korintje cinnamon varieties can be dangerous.
 That being said, a few cups of cinnamon tea each day should be satisfactory, and will not pose a threat to your liver health.